leave-in-time/lit-indices/README.md

 `mongodump` and `mongorestore`

+# Up and running

-The server should be now running.
+The server should be now running. user: lit / password: lit2017